-All high school graduates, equivalency diploma recipients, and transfer students interested in pursuing nursing education at Pitt-Titusville and applying for admission to full-time study or degree-seeking part-time study must file an application for admission.
+All high school graduates, equivalency diploma recipients, and transfer students interested in pursuing nursing education at Pitt-Titusville must file an application for admission.
 Applications are provided by the Office of Admissions, or they can be submitted electronically at www.titusville.pitt.edu.
 Once admitted, students will receive information about orientation and registration.